Join the Department of Mathematics in Math Tea each week as we play games, solve puzzles, watch movies and have fun.

 Least Squares Math Club

 This SGA-supported organization is intended for any Hood student who is interested in mathematics — at any level.
-We watch NUMB3RS together and meet at other times to hear guest speakers, participate in community service projects, and have fun!
+We meet to hear guest speakers, participate in community service projects, and have fun!
 We take field trips to the Maryland Science Center, the National Cryptologic Museum, the Smithsonian and other nearby places of interest.
 Least Squares members have designed and sold math T-shirts and sponsored bake sales and carwashes to earn money to send students to conferences.
 Math Club members have attended national mathematics conferences in Phoenix, San Diego and Boulder, as well as regional conferences nearby.

 Student Chapter of AWM